Hand-crafted Chasen with Over 500 Years of History

 Enjoy these culturally-rich chasen or matcha bamboo whisks for your everyday matcha fix, ranging from straight matcha to or matcha au lait by whisking in hot milk with matcha.
 They add a traditional and timeless beauty to any home and carry a long lineage of history in their design.

+This style of chasen is called "Kazuho" and there are about 70 prongs in this chasen.
 Our chasen are available in three different thread colors: Red, Violet, or Black.

 Free shipping with purchase of $375 or more!
 (Within Continental US only.
 Total purchase amount to qualify excludes free shipping offer items.)